adrice727/hanuman/README.md

 <a name="forEachBreak"></a>
 ### `forEachBreak`

-*Identical to forEach, except a predicate function is taken as the second parameter to allow for for early termination of the iteration process.
+*Identical to [forEach](#forEach), except a predicate function is taken as the second parameter to allow for early termination of the iteration process.
 The predicate function accepts the same parameters as the iterator function.
-Since the order of object keys cannot be guaranteed, it is not possible to determine when the predicate function will result in early termination for objects.*
+Since the order of object keys cannot be guaranteed, it is not possible to determine when termination will occur for objects.*
 ######`function`  **&rarr;**  `array`    **&rarr;**  `*`
 ```javascript
 let result = [];